jaericho/jaericho.github.io/_drafts/2022-04-12-CPPM-Works-Well-But.md

 ## Licensing

 Aruba... why even have the CPPM platform license if the client licenses is what is really needed?
-It took me more than a month to upgrade a CPPM cluster just because Customer Support could not convey to me, "...open a ticket with, 'I need to have a license released for a cluster migration.'"
+It took me more than a month to upgrade a CPPM cluster just because Customer Support could not convey to me, "...open a ticket with, *'I need to have a license released for a cluster migration.'*"

-Complete B.S.
-Aruba
+Thanks Aruba /s